-Table O. Latvia Cas able 6.
+Table O. Latvia Cas able o.
 Latvia case study Case study name Latvia Case study type National Case study The Latvian case study will quantify the potential of biomass for energy summary production, and consider interlinkages with the other Nexus components water, food and climate in the context of climate change.
 Latvia has a high potential for renewable energy, but remains largely dependent on imported fossil fuels and electricity.
 Small hydropower plants do not deliver high energy values, but are rather harmful for nature.
 There is a threat of increasing use of fertilizers, herbicides and pesticides due to the increased planting of fast growing energy plants and crops; eutrophication and water pollution from phosphorous and nitrogen are main concerns.
-The study will evaluate abatement costs of different energy policies, and their impacts on water, air, biodiversity, land use and future climate change.
-Policy priorities relate to low- biodiversity, land use and future climate change.
+The study will evaluate abatement costs of different energy policies, and their impacts on water, a biodiversity, land use and future climate change.
 Policy priorities relate to low- carbon development and climate change mitigation.
 The case study will address trade-offs between biomass and energy security, aiming for the sustainable production of energy.
 Case study You will learn how national and local policies aiming for a low carbon economy learning goals and energy autarky interact and affect policies in the domains of land use for forestry and biomass production, biological food production, ecosystem services, and water quality management.